-- Complete and file a Free Application for Federal Student Aid (FAFSA) each year for which they are seeking a tuition waiver. - 2.
+- 1. Complete and file a Free Application for Federal Student Aid (FAFSA) each year for which they are seeking a tuition waiver. - 2.
 Have been placed in an out-of-home placement by the Maryland Department of Human Resources and either: - a.
-Reside in an out-of-home placement on the individual's eighteenth birthday, or - b.
-Reside in an out-of-home placement on their 13th birthday and was placed into guardianship or adopted out of an out-ofhome placement after their 13th birthday; or - c.
-Be the younger sibling of a child who meets the qualifications stated in either a. or b. above and was placed into guardianship or adopted concurrently out of an out-of-home placement by the same guardianship or adoptive family; or - d.
-Resided in an out-of home placement in the state for at least one (1) year on or after the individual's 13th birthday and returned to live with the individual's parents after the out-ofhome placement ended - Enroll in a certificate/license credit and/or noncredit vocational program or as a degreeseeking student on or before age 25. - 4.
+Reside in an out of home placement in Maryland at the time they graduated from high school or successfully completed a general equivalency development examination (GED), or - b.
+Reside in an out-of-home placement on the individual's 18th birthday, or - c.
+Reside in an out-of-home placement on their 13th birthday and was placed into guardianship or adopted out of an out-of-home placement after their 13th birthday; or - d.
+Be the younger sibling of a child who meets the qualifications stated in either a. or b. above and was placed into guardianship or adopted concurrently out of an out-of-home placement by the same guardianship or adoptive family; or - e.
+Resided in an out-of-home placement in the state for at least one (1) year on or after the individual's 13th birthday and returned to live with the individual's parents after the out-of-home placement ended. - 3.
+Enroll in a certificate/license credit and/or noncredit vocational program or as a degree-seeking student on or before age 25. - Continue to be exempt from paying tuition and fees until five (5) years after first enrolling as a candidate for an associate degree or vocational certificate. - 5.
 Maintain satisfactory academic progress standards to remain eligible for the program.